hvphan1993/Pop-Quizzy/README.md

 ## Setting Up High Score Storage
 To collect the user's data and create the high scores page, I saved the user's scores and initials to localStorage and then parsed it with JSON to bring the values back in a usable state.
-The user's score was tied to the amount of time left on the timer.
+The user's final score was tied to the amount of time left on the timer.

 ![user data gathered](./assets/images/scoretrackerfunctionfinalscore.png)